Your 20’s are an important age.

 You’re done with school (for the most part).
 You must make plans for what will happen next now.
 More importantly than anything, It’s time to cast off the notions that you are a child and need to be provided for.

-You need to accept that your previous life as a boy or girl is over – utterly – and move forward with confidence into becoming a self reliant, self aware, world dominating hero.
+You need to accept that your previous life as a boy is over – utterly – and move forward with confidence into becoming a self reliant, self aware, world dominating hero.

 I have no regrets.
 Only slight resentment that my own family did not guide me better as a young man and did not believe in me enough to instill the confidence every child and young person needs to be successful.
 If by some stroke of technological revolution would enabled me to transport myself to give guidance to my younger self, these are the 19 things I would tell a 19 year old me: